nex3/nex3.github.io/source/asks.md

 * Anything you send to this email might get posted to this blog.
 Be prepared!

 * Sign off with the (nick/screen)name you'd like me to use, and include a link to your website if you want me to make your username a link.
+If you don't, I'll just pull something from the "From" field.

 * I'll grab an avatar from your website if you've got one.
 If you don't I may use a silly anonymous image instead.
 For kicks.